p00ya/climbing_ratings/README.md

 ### Estimation script

-The Python script `02-run_estimation.py` reads in set of CSV files and writes out the estimated ratings for pages and routes as CSV files.
+The Python script `02-run_estimation.py` reads in a set of CSV files and writes out the estimated ratings for pages and routes as CSV files.
 To read and write CSV files from the `data/` directory, it can be run like:

 ```
 python3 02-run_estimation.py data